mohsinaijaz/prometheus-operator/README.md

 $ kubectl get svc

-**Make sure that our security groups is open to allow the NodePort 30000 t0 32000**
+**Make sure that our security groups is open to allow the NodePort 30000 to 32000**